Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 ![Algolia and watson = love](https://content.lext.so/github/IBM-watson-algolia-connector-instantsearch.js/assets/algolia-waston-love.png)

-This repo is initially develop by [Lextenso](https://www.lextenso.fr), open to the community :hearts: and isn't affiliate or supported by IBM or Algolia.
+This repo is initially developed by [Lextenso](https://www.lextenso.fr), open to the community :hearts: and isn't affiliated or supported by IBM or Algolia.

-__PLEASE NOTE__ : This current version `0.3.1` still be in beta, please use carefully.
+__PLEASE NOTE__ : This current version `0.3.1` still in beta, please use carefully.

 ## Built with IBM Watson Speech Services
 This is a middleware between _Algolia InstantSearch.js_ and _IBM Watson_.
-This Algolia connector is bundle with the NPM package `watson-speech/speech-to-text/recognize-microphone` and `instantsearch.js/es/connectors`.
+This Algolia connector is bundled with the NPM package `watson-speech/speech-to-text/recognize-microphone` and `instantsearch.js/es/connectors`.

 The connector handle :
 * Microphone browser authorization